-Buffer Assets to Prevent Sequence of Returns Risk
+Buffer Assets to Mitigate Sequence of Returns Risk

-Buffer Assets can be used to prevent sequence of returns risk.
+Buffer Assets can be used to mitigate sequence of returns risk.
 In fact, I would consider any strategy aimed at reducing sequence of returns risk as a buffer asset!

 After all, an asset is not just an investment.
 Assets are also strategies, advantages, resources, or anything else you can use in defense against sequence risk.